v-nys/cursusprogrammeren/semester-1-programming-principles/h4-beslissingen/0_if.md

 ## If

-De `if` uitdrukking is 1 van de elementairste uitdrukking in een programmeertaal.
+De `if` uitdrukking is een van de meest elementaire uitdrukkingen in een programmeertaal.
 De syntax is als volgt:

 ```csharp
 if (boolean expression)